lareza-farhan-wanaghi/gophercises/readme.md

 **2. urlshort**

 Solution for the 2nd exercise.
-Activities involved: making a simple HTTP listener & its handlers, which can also establish a database connection, and creating functions to read & parse JSON/YAML files.
+Activities involved: making a simple HTTP listener & its handlers, which can also establish a Postgres database connection, and creating functions to read & parse JSON/YAML files.
 [Learn more](https://github.com/gophercises/urlshort)

 **3. cyoa**